manolenso/homeassistant/docs/installation.md

     mode: yaml
 ```

 - Now choose your layout.
-You have the choice between the following frontpage layouts:
+You have the choice between the following frontpage layouts: (screenshots soon!)
-1. Default (two large photos and a smaller photo in the middle)
+1. Default (two large photos with device tracker and sensors, and a smaller photo in the middle with device tracker only)
-2. 2-persons (two large photos, no middle photo)
+2. 2-persons (two large photos with device tracker and sensors)
-3. 4-persons (four large photos)
+3. 4-persons (four large photos with device tracker and sensors)
-4. 4-persons (two large photos, two smaller photos)
+4. 4-persons (two large photos with device tracker and sensors, two photos with device tracker only)
 - If you have chosen your layout, please do the following: Copy the chosen template from the `/addons/views/` folder (found on the repo) to your `/lovelace/views/` folder.
 You MUST remove the `00.frontpage.yaml` file which comes by default!
 If you just wish to use the default you can skip this step!

 Note: you can't have duplicate keys, this means that you can't have either the exact same config twice.
 This is mostly important for users coming from the alpha or beta versions of this setup.
 If you did run the beta and want to update, you MUST remove EVERYTHING that was related to the alpha/beta (this means, views, global_config, automations, input_selects, etc, etc).
 Don't forget anything. (if you can't remember what those files were, you can simply download the beta release from the repo and see which files were in there).
 HKI config is now packaged for easy updates.
 This also means that keeping the old automations etc would mean duplicate keys!